att-circ-contrl/TriadDrive/README.md

 Drives not directly tied to the Triad Drive design:

+* `drive-compact` -- This is a single-probe miniature manual drive intended to be arrayed inside the chamber.
+This is a more manufacturable variant of the 2018 "semi-chronic" drive concept.

 * `drive-unidrive` -- This is a proof-of-concept single-probe drive based on the same principles as the Triad drive but designed to be easier to manufacture.